eoru-dev/eoru-dev/README.md

-Hey, I'm a software developer who loves game development and building web apps.
+Hey, I'm a software developer focused on game programming and frontend development.